 We work closely with officers as an extension to your team, to bring forward community led housing initiatives and projects.
 This tends to mean flexible resourcing for specific projects as required or requested:

 LB Waltham Forest have cabinet approval for an overarching approach and processes to make small sites available for CLH.
-Two sites have just been released for CLH proposals.
-We were involved in early policy development.
-There are also planning policy references to CLH and have been attempts to include requirements for a proportion of CLH as part of larger schemes with developers.
+Two sites have been released for CLH proposals.
+We were involved in early policy development, and CLH has also been referenced in planning policy.
+There have also been attempts to include requirements for a proportion of CLH as part of larger schemes with developers.

 LB Croydon are bringing forward small sites for community-led housing.
-The Lawns was released first and the council’s Brick x Brick company are working to Crystal Palace CLT as development manager.
-There is cabinet approval for up to 5 sites, and consultation is ongoing on a second site.
+The Lawns was released first with an offer of council development management support for successful CLH groups.
+There is cabinet approval for up to 5 sites, and consultation began on a second site before the pandemic.
 We helped in early workshops to reach latent demand and advised on the process.